Nathalie-Leenders/nathalie-leenders.github.io/content/posts/microsoftexams-secrets/index.en.md

 <!--more-->

 {{< admonition type=note title="Note" open=true >}}
-Check this out if you want to learn how to get Microsoft exam vouchers for free!
+Check this out if you want to learn how to get Microsoft exam vouchers for free! :yellow_heart:
 {{< /admonition >}}

 # I’ll be spilling the beans here, letting out the BIG secret…